markuryy/R-Pilot/DEPLOYMENT.md

    - Check tunnel logs: `cloudflared tunnel run --loglevel debug rpilot`
    - Verify DNS records in Cloudflare dashboard
    - Ensure cloudflared is up to date
+   - Make sure config.yml is in the correct location (in .cloudflared directory in your home folder)
+   - Check credentials file exists in the same directory as config.yml

 ## Security Notes